-When medical negligence occurs in the delivery room, it can leave your child with life-long disabilities.
-If your child sustained damage to their Brachial Plexus nerves due to the irresponsible actions of an obstetrician or midwife, you may be entitled to file a medical malpractice claim against the guilty party.
+When medical negligence occurs in the delivery room, it can leave your baby with lifelong disabilities.
+If your child sustained a Brachial Plexus injury due to the irresponsible actions of an obstetrician or midwife, you may be able to file a medical malpractice claim against the responsible party.

-An Erb’s palsy attorney in Michigan can help you hold the at-fault physician liable and demand that they compensate you for your losses.
-The attorneys of Birth Injury Lawyers Group have years of experience litigating claims just like yours, and will be able to secure the payment you need to help your child recover and have a normal life.
+An Erb’s palsy lawyer in Michigan can help you hold the at-fault practitioner liable and demand that they compensate you for your losses.
+The attorneys in our network have experience litigating birth injury claims like yours and know how to secure the settlement you need for your child to have a better life.

 For a free legal consultation with Michigan Erb's Palsy lawyer, call 1-800-222-9529